daniellaakpoguma/Data-Analsyt-Portfolio/Second Hand Shopping Insights/README.md

 2. Created Streamlit application to be used for other users to get information from Poshmark themselves using keyword input
 3. CSV files were gotten for top 10 categories gotten from this list: https://poshwatch.io/top-categories-on-poshmark

+## Database
+- The CSV were imported into various tables in the database

 ## Next Steps:
 1. Data downloaded into SQL, so ELT process can be done.
 2. SQL can be used to transform data